djxprice/flownotes/README.md

 ### FlowNotes — Chrome Extension

-Capture notes while working in Salesforce.
-In this mode, FlowNotes piggybacks your existing Salesforce browser session (no Connected App).
+Capture notes while working in Salesforce Flow Builder.
+FlowNotes piggybacks your existing Salesforce browser session (no Connected App required).

-This guide explains how to:
-- How session piggyback works (no Connected App)
-- Install dependencies and generate icons
-- Load the extension in Chrome
-- Troubleshoot common issues
+**Project Status:** Reset to initial state.
+Ready for fresh implementation.

 ---

 ### Requirements
 - Chrome (or Chromium-based browser with Manifest V3 support)
 - Node.js 18+ and npm
-- Salesforce org with permissions to create an External Client App
+- Salesforce org with API access enabled for your user
 - Project directory: `C:\Users\danpr\flownotes`

 ---

 ### 1) How FlowNotes connects (session piggyback)
-- FlowNotes runs as an MV3 extension with a background service worker and a small content script.
+- FlowNotes runs as an MV3 extension with a background service worker and a content script.
 - It detects an open Salesforce tab and reads the Salesforce session cookie via the `cookies` permission.
 - The background fetches Salesforce REST endpoints using the session ID as a Bearer token, so no Connected App or OAuth dance is required.
 - Requirements:
   - You must have a logged-in Salesforce tab open for the target org.
   - The org/session must allow API access for your user.

-Notes:
+**Notes:**
 - This approach mirrors tools like Salesforce Inspector: it leverages your current browser session instead of separate OAuth credentials.
 - No Client ID/Connected App is needed in this mode.

 ---

-### Flow canvas toolbar
-- When you open the Flow Builder canvas (URL contains `flowBuilder.app`), FlowNotes injects a small draggable toolbar on the page.
-- The toolbar shows a “Note+” button (future: open a note panel).
-You can drag it anywhere; its position is remembered per domain.
-It defaults near the top-left of the canvas.
-- If you navigate away from Flow Builder, the toolbar removes itself automatically.

----

-### Notes popout
-- Click “Note+” on the Flow toolbar to open a small popout with a text area.
-- The popout is draggable and can be closed (×).
-It appears near the toolbar and can be repositioned.
-- “Save & Close” persists the note to Salesforce as a `FlowNote__c` record (fields include `FlowId__c`, `NoteText__c`, `PosTop__c`, `PosLeft__c`, and `CanvasUrl__c`), then closes the popout.
-  - If your profile lacks Field-Level Security to create/update certain fields, the extension will still create the record and then attempt a PATCH for fields that are updateable.
-Ask an admin to grant create/update FLS on these fields for full functionality.

-### Display notes
-- Click “Display” on the Flow toolbar to render all notes (`FlowNote__c`) for the current canvas’s `flowId`.
-- Notes are shown as sticky cards at their saved positions; you can drag and close individual cards.
-- Notes auto-hide when their anchor is off-screen and reappear when it returns.
-- Notes scale with the Flow canvas zoom; positions are stored relative to the canvas for stability across panning/zooming.

 ### 2) Configure the Extension
 No Salesforce configuration is required.
 Ensure the extension has: